 - RICO Allegations (18 U.S.C.
 1961)

 South Carolina is known for its rigid enforcement of federal law.
 If you find yourself in a situation with the federal government, experience and a sound legal strategy are key.
 Oberheiden, P.C. only employs proven, senior attorneys who have made federal litigation and defense work their career goal.
 In an encounter with the U.S. Justice Department or the FBI, when everything is on the line, you need true experience and litigation skills you can count on.
 You simply won’t get a second chance.
-Call the experienced federal criminal defense attorneys at Oberheiden, P.C. today, including on weekends, and immediately speak to a senior attorney for a free consultation.
+Call the experienced South Carolina federal criminal defense lawyers at Oberheiden, P.C. today, including on weekends, and immediately speak to a senior attorney for a free consultation.

 What You Should Know About Federal Criminal Cases in South Carolina